Marie-Louise von Franz: Career

 Von Franz worked with Carl Jung, whom she met in 1933 and with whom she collaborated until his death in 1961.

 From 1942 on until her death, Marie-Louise von Franz practised as an analyst, mainly in Küsnacht, Switzerland.
 In 1987, she claimed to have interpreted over 65,000 dreams.

 She wrote more than 20 books on analytical psychology, most notably on fairy tales as they relate to archetypal psychology and depth psychology.
 She amplified the themes and characters of these tales and focused on subjects such as the problem of evil, the changing attitude towards the female archetype.

 Another field of interest and writing was alchemy, which von Franz discussed from the Jungian psychological perspective.
 She edited, translated and commented on Aurora Consurgens, attributed to Thomas Aquinas, on the problem of opposites in alchemy.
-During her last years of life, she commented on the Arabic alchemical manuscript of Muḥammad Ibn Umail Hal ar-Rumuz (Solving the Symbols).
+During her last years of life, she commented on the Arabic alchemical manuscript of Muḥammad Ibn Umayl Hal ar-Rumuz (Solving the Symbols).
 For alchemists, imaginatio vera was an important approach to matter.
 It resembles in many aspects the active imagination discovered by C. G. Jung.
 Marie-Louise von Franz lectured in 1969 about active imagination and alchemy and also wrote about it in Man and His Symbols.
 Active imagination may be described as conscious dreaming.
 In Man and His Symbols she wrote:

 Active imagination is a certain way of meditating imaginatively, by which one may deliberately enter into contact with the unconscious and make a conscious connection with psychic phenomena.